What about 2023? CMS is extending the 2022 rules through 2023. When you watch this video, the rules for 2023 are the

 CMS is requiring that the shared visit be reported under the provider number of the physician or non-physician practitioner who has performed a substantive portion of the visit.
 If the physician is not performing a substantive portion of the service, then CMS believes the rate of payment should be at the 85% rate, paid for NPP services.

 For 2022, a transitional year, they are defining a substantive portion of the service as the practitioner who performed more than 50% of the time of the visit, or the practitioner who performed and documented in its entirety either the history, exam, or medical decision-making portion of the note.
-They seem to have forgotten here, that office and other outpatient services billed in outpatient departments use codes 99202—99215, and these do not anymore have a specific requirement for history and exam requirements, it makes sense to use MDM as the component for 99202–99215, if not using time.
+Because these office and other outpatient visit codes do not have specific history and exam requirements, it makes sense to use MDM as the component for 99202–99215, if not using time.
 “We are clarifying that when one of the three key components is used as the substantive portion in 2022, the practitioner who bills the visit must perform that component in its entirety in order to bill.
 For example, if history is used as the substantive portion and both practitioners take part of the history, the billing practitioner must perform the level of history required to select the visit level billed.”